hasinoorit/gudam/README.md

 ## Preloading Data

-You can use the `$silentlyOnce` built-in function to preload data into your store.
+You can use the `$preload` built-in function to preload data into your store.
 It can commit changes without triggering effects and runs only once:

 ```javascript
 import { GudamContext, useGudam } from 'gudam'